fmfi-compbio/mad/notes/Lbioinf1.md

   - Diagonal lines show alignments between the sequences (direction of the diagonal shows which DNA strand was aligned).

-![Dotplot of human and *Drosophila* mitochondrial genomes](Dotplot-mt-human-dros.png
+{% include figure.html
+   src="Dotplot-mt-human-dros.png"
-"Dotplot of human and Drosophila mitochondrial genomes")
+   caption="Dotplot of human and Drosophila mitochondrial genomes" %}

 ## File formats